 Can you get a UTI prescription without seeing a doctor?

 Short answer: yes — if "seeing a doctor" means sitting in a waiting room.
-You can't legally get antibiotics from a vending machine, but you can absolutely be evaluated and prescribed through async telehealth without ever physically meeting your provider.
+You can't legally get antibiotics from a vending machine, but you can absolutely be evaluated and prescribed through online telehealth without ever physically meeting your provider.
 Here's how that actually works, and where it doesn't.

-What async telehealth is (and isn't)
+What online telehealth is (and isn't)

 Why it works for UTIs specifically